How Features of Blockchain Support Sustainability Efforts?

 The influence of blockchain on the natural environment is relatively well-known.
-On the other hand, how features of blockchain support sustainability efforts?
+On the other hand, how do features of blockchain support sustainability efforts?
 Blockchain technology holds immense potential to support sustainability efforts across various industries.

 Its transparency helps reduce carbon emissions by identifying more efficient routes and methods.

-Furthermore, blockchain networks can facilitate green finance initiatives by ensuring that funds are used specifically for eco-friendly projects.
+Furthermore, blockchain networks can facilitate green finance initiatives by ensuring funds are used specifically for eco-friendly projects.
 Overall, blockchain offers a promising tool for enhancing environmental sustainability.

-What is blockchain?
+What is Blockchain?

 The blockchain represents a sequence of blocks linked to each other in which each block corresponds to a set of transactions.
 A blockchain is defined as a database stored on a decentralized network.